Get PeakVisor App

 Blue Ridge Mountains.
 Mount Mitchell (6,683ft/2,037m)

-The easternmost part of the Appalachians, known as the Appalachian Ridges can also be considered a distinct geographical region.
+The easternmost part of the Appalachians, known as the Appalachian Ridges, can also be considered a distinct geographical region.
 These ridges include Reading Prong and the Kittatinny Mountains.

-Within the Appalachian Mountains, there are dozens of national parks, state parks, provincial parks, and national forests.
+Within the Appalachian Mountains are dozens of national parks, state parks, provincial parks, and national forests.
+In the northern part of the system, these protected areas include:

 White Mountain National Forest